Responsibilities of Certified and Provisional Trainers

 - Active involvement in the hunter/jumper industry

 There are many ways in which a Certified or Provisional Trainer can continue to grow and become actively involved in the hunter/jumper community:

 - Attending and conducting clinics (Free listing in the USHJA Directory of Clinics for riding clinics hosted or conducted by a USHJA Certified or Provisional Trainer.)

-- Networking with other professionals at symposiums
+- Networking with other professionals at clinics

 - Publishing books and articles on relevant topics